Khin Yi: Early life and education

-Khin Yi was born on 29 December 1952.
+Khin Yi was born on 29 December 1952 at Myaungmya Township.
 He graduated from the 17th intake in the Defence Services Academy.

 Career

 He ordered the bloody crackdown on protesters at the Saffron Revolution, later became Immigration Minister in Thein Sein's quasi-civilian government and again in the military junta Min Aung Hlaing's cabinet.

 Khin served as Minister of Immigration and Population from March 2011 to August 2015 and again from August 2021 to August 2022 as well as Chief of the Myanmar Police Force from April 2002 to March 2011.